usathyan/paper-qa-ui/README.md

 - Potential contradictions (heuristic + polarity clustering): cross-document antonyms and simple claim polarity agreement/disagreement.
 - Evidence conflicts (clustered): list of entities with the number of sources exhibiting mixed polarity; shows up to 4 source names per entity.
 Controlled by the display toggle.
 - Key insights: salient statements from the answer or first snippets.
+- Uses the same HTML styling and sizing as other panels.
 - Evidence summary: excerpts per document.
 - Top evidence (by score): tabular top contexts.

 ### 5.5 Metadata
 - Processing time, number of documents included, evidence sources count, and a coarse confidence proxy.
+- Styled consistently with other panels.

 ## 6. Notes on behavior
 - Rewriting and biasing affect retrieval text; they do not prune documents by themselves; they steer the selection.